CorentinDeblock/ChatBotPython/README.md

 ## How to use the bot

-You need to run it into the console via
+Type the following into the console

 ```bash
 python main.py
 ```

-ctrl+c to close the console

 ## Prerequesite